semgrep/semgrep-vscode/README.md

 ## Prerequisites

-To use Semgrep Visual Studio Code extension, install either pip or Homebrew.
+To use the Semgrep Visual Studio Code extension, install either pip or Homebrew.

 ## Installing the Semgrep extension